Premature end to U.S. state lockdowns could cause needless death, Fauci tells senators

 “There is a real risk that you will trigger an outbreak that you may not be able to control and, in fact paradoxically, will set you back, not only leading to some suffering and death that could be avoided, but could even set you back on the road to try to get economic recovery,” Fauci said of premature steps.

-The veteran doctor, who has worked under Republican and Democratic administrations and is a coronavirus adviser to the current White House, noted progress some in the fight against a virus that the medical world is still trying to understand.
+The veteran doctor, who has worked under Republican and Democratic administrations and is a coronavirus adviser to the current White House, noted some progress in the fight against a virus that the medical world is still trying to understand.

 He mentioned a slowing in the growth of cases in hotspots such as New York, even as other areas of the country were seeing spikes.